wildheretic/wildheretic.github.io/docs/concave-earth/introducton-to-concave-earth.md

 This theory would explain why light has a much longer horizon at night.
 During the day, sunlight charges the earth creating a higher density of electrons moving up.
 More electrons, more upward drift of light.

 It also could explain why longer wavelengths travel further.
 It would be a simple phenomenon of scale.
 Each wavelength is a packet of energy to be absorbed by an electron.
-The shorter waved light can fit more wavelengths into the same distance, therefore is absorbed by more electrons moving upwards, thereby pushing the shorter waved light higher than a longer wavelength over that same distance.
+The shorter waved light can fit more wavelengths into the same distance, therefore is absorbed by more electrons moving upwards, thereby pushing the shorter waved light higher than a longer wavelength.

 <div style="text-align: center;"><figure ><img src="/assets/images/concave-earth/horizon-in-a-concave-earth.jpg" alt="horizon in a concave earth" ><figcaption class="figure-caption">Light bends upwards to create the horizon, probably due to upward moving charge.</figcaption></figure></div>